Christian Bethancourt Player Props: Rays vs. Tigers

 Tigers Pitching Rankings

-- The Tigers' 4.53 team ERA ranks 21st among all MLB pitching staffs.
+- The Tigers have the 21st-ranked team ERA among all MLB pitching staffs (4.50).

-- Tigers pitchers combine to surrender 129 total home runs at a clip of 1.2 per game (to rank 16th in the league).
+- Tigers pitchers combine to surrender 129 total home runs at a rate of 1.2 per game (to rank 15th in the league).

-- The left-hander's last time out came on Sunday against the Miami Marlins, when he threw 4 2/3 innings, surrendering four earned runs while allowing six hits.
+- In his last appearance on Tuesday, the righty tossed six innings against the Pittsburgh Pirates, giving up four earned runs while surrendering eight hits.

-- The 26-year-old has amassed a 4.57 ERA and 11.2 strikeouts per nine innings across five games this season, while allowing a batting average of .228 to opposing hitters.
+- The 25-year-old has an ERA of 4.34, with 6.8 strikeouts per nine innings, in nine games this season.
+Opponents have a .230 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.